What Makes a Web Site HIPAA-Secure?

 - Deleted messages will expire from backups after a while (get a signed statement saying this from them, if you like).

-- Keep copies of all of the encrypted messages on the server instead of downloading them all, so that you are responsible for backups and so that they are all stored in a central location.
+- Keep copies of encrypted messages on the server instead of downloading them, so you are responsible for backups and storing them in a central location.

 Further Reading: